 Presentation of Abstracts

-Accepted abstracts will be presented in Oral Abstract Sessions and Poster Discussion Sessions.
+Accepted abstracts will be presented in Oral Abstract Sessions, Poster Discussion Sessions and Poster Presentation sessions.

 Abstract Submission Terms and Conditions